 When is a good time to start having my spine and nerve system checked?

-Preferably after the birthing process.
-Due to the traumatic birthing process, we believe that every newborn and mother should be given an opportunity to have their spines and nerve systems checked post-delivery.
+Because of this traumatic event and the likelyhood that the atlas could be misaligned at birth, we believe that every newborn and mother should be given an opportunity to have their spines and nerve systems checked post-delivery.
 Ensuring a proper functioning nerve system is essential, especially for infants who are in their early stages of development.
 The nerve system is the "master” control system in the entire body.
 It communicates with every other system including organs, tissues, and cells.
-As the infant begins to develop, we believe that it is vital to check and make sure their bodies are working and functioning at their highest level possible.
+As the infant begins to develop, we believe that it is vital to check and make sure their bodies are working and functioning at their highest level.
 This is why your upper cervical chiropractic would tell you that the best time and age to start care is the moment you are born.
-(Weller, 2019)